Algebraic Varieties and Automorphic Functions: Boundaries of Hermitian Symmetric Domains

 \subsection{Limit sets of arithmetic subgroups}

-The complex points of a Shimura variety can be described as the quotient of a Hermitian symmetric domain $\Omega$ by the action of an arithmetic subgroup $\Gamma \subset G(\Q)^+$.
+The complex points of a connected component of a Shimura variety can be described as the quotient of a Hermitian symmetric domain $\Omega$ by the action of an arithmetic subgroup $\Gamma \subset G(\Q)_+$.
 We would like to know the behavior of $\overline{\Gamma x}$, the Euclidean closure of the $\Gamma$-orbit of some point $x \in \Omega$.
 The group $\Gamma$ acts discretely on $\Omega$ and hence any limit points of $\Gamma x$ must lie on the boundary $\bdy \Omega$.
-For the upper half-plane $\Omega = \mb{H}$, $\Gamma$ is a Fuchsian group of the first type, $\overline{\Gamma x} \supset \bdy \mb{H}$ and the limit set of the orbit of any point consists of the real line and the point at infinity.
+In the case of the upper half-plane $\Omega = \mb{H}$, the arithmetic subgroup $\Gamma$ is a Fuchsian group of the first type and the limit set of the orbit of any point $\overline{\Gamma x}$ contains the boundary $\bdy \mb{H}$ and hence is equal to $\bdy \mb{H}$, which is the real line and the point at infinity.
 Again, by looking at the case of $\mb{D} \times \mb{D}$, this result does not hold in higher dimensions but as before, the Shilov boundary provides a suitable substitute.